bchew/dynamodump/README.md

 Simple DynamoDB backup/restore.

-optional arguments:
+required arguments:
-  -h, --help            show this help message and exit -m MODE, --mode MODE  'backup' or 'restore'
+  -m MODE, --mode MODE  'backup' or 'restore'
   -r REGION, --region REGION
                         AWS region to use, e.g. 'us-west-1'.
 Use 'local' for local DynamoDB testing.
-  -t TABLE, --table TABLE
+  -s SRCTABLE, --srcTable SRCTABLE
+                        source DynamoDB table name to backup or restore from

+optional arguments:
+  -h, --help            show this help message and exit -d DESTTABLE, --destTable DESTTABLE
-                        DynamoDB table name to backup or restore to --host HOST           Host of local DynamoDB [required only for local] --port PORT           Port of local DynamoDB [required only for local] --accessKey ACCESSKEY
+                        destination DynamoDB table name to backup or restore to [optional, defaults to source] --host HOST           Host of local DynamoDB [required only for local] --port PORT           Port of local DynamoDB [required only for local] --accessKey ACCESSKEY